 When asked to prioritize their planning goals, the number one concern for women is to have enough money for retirement.1

-- Your interests, with whom you’ll spend your retirement and where you’d like to live
+- Factor in who you’ll spend your retirement with and where you’d like to live

-- The realities of a longer life expectancy and other financial challenges
+- Account for the realities of a longer life expectancy

-A key to achieving a financially successful retirement is to start saving.
+It’s important to start investing as soon as possible.
 The reason is simple – the power of compound interest.
 The longer your money can grow, the more money you can accumulate before you retire.
 The good news is women tend to hold their investments for longer periods than men, which can help grow wealth over time.2

-- If you’re self-employed, leverage SEP or SIMPLE plans to save money in a tax-advantaged way for retirement.
+- If you’re self-employed, leverage SEP or SIMPLE IRAs to save money.

 3. Plan your estate